mrazjava/booklink/README.md

 `sudo usermod -aG docker ${USER}`.

 ## Branching / CI Pipeline
 Work is typically done on a `feature/*` or `bug/*` branch.
 Push to such branch does not trigger a CI pipeline.
 It is responsibility of a committer to ensure that branch is clean and ready to pass CI pipeline after merge.
-Custom branches are tested locally in the development environment.
+Custom branches are tested locally on the developer's workstation.
 They are eventually merged to `develop`.

 * Direct commits to `develop` should be avoided.
 Exceptions could be version bumps, minor documentation updates, etc.